Outdoor experiential education

 Research suggests that outdoor education and experiential education programs with a longer duration have stronger effects than shorter programs, especially for an individual’s ability to set and accomplish goals7.
 Program instructors who are empathetic, authentic, supportive, of strong moral character, communicate well, display courage, and are effective at fostering safety and facilitating autonomy may best support participant outcomes8.

-Wilderness therapy programs are a subset of the broader field of outdoor education and typically provide services to individuals with mental health conditions including substance use, mood disorders, and behavior disorders.
-They combine therapeutic elements, such as cognitive behavioral therapy, and outdoor activities in a natural setting9.
-These programs are viewed as a part of the “troubled teen” industry, that is controversial due to allegations of abuse, preventable deaths, institutional corruption, and a lack of consistent and comprehensive regulation10.
-Evaluation research of wilderness therapy programs is limited in their ability to measure the impacts of treatment because control or comparison groups are not used9.
+Outdoor behavioral healthcare (OBH) programs, which have a shared history with the broader field of outdoor education, are the prescriptive use of adventure experiences in natural settings by mental health professionals for individuals with mental health conditions including substance use, mood disorders, and behavior disorders.
+They combine therapeutic elements, such as cognitive behavioral therapy, and outdoor activities9.
+These programs are viewed as a part of the “troubled teen” industry and are controversial due to its use of involuntary transfer of individuals to programs, allegations of abuse, preventable deaths, institutional corruption, and a lack of consistent and comprehensive regulation10.
+There appears to be increasing recognition of OBH as a viable form of treatment, including coverage by some health insurance companies as recently as 201611.
+Available evidence of treatment outcomes from OBH programs suggests a moderate effect when compared to pre-treatment in white male adolescents and young adults12, 13, 14.
+However, evaluation research of OBH programs is limited in their ability to measure the impacts of treatment because it often does not use control or comparison groups9.

 How could this strategy advance health equity?
 This strategy is rated inconclusive impact on disparities.